 Here are the typical recommendations for storage at this point:

-- Try to store in a cool dry place
+- Try to store it in a cool dry place.

 - Recommended temperature is between 53 and 59 degrees Fahrenheit, but definitely no colder.

-If you follow these tips, your potatoes could store at room temperature for up to 3 weeks and be just fine.
+If you follow these tips, your potatoes could be stored at room temperature for up to 3 weeks and be just fine.
 You may need to keep an eye on them.